-Whether Baby is aging out of the daycare program she was in, your family is moving, or you no longer have the need for childcare, there’s a good chance it’s just as difficult for Baby’s provider to part ways with your child now that a bond has been formed.
+Whether Baby is aging out of the daycare program they were in, your family is moving, or you no longer have the need for childcare, there’s a good chance it’s just as difficult for Baby’s provider to part ways with your child now that a bond has been formed.
 To ease the transition – and to show appreciation to Baby’s provider – here are some ideas to express your gratitude both now and later.

 - A “thank you” gift: If you’d like to present Baby’s caregiver with a gift, a gift card or donation to the center in their name are always a great way to say thanks.

-- Homemade art: You know those little projects Baby brought home during her time in the program?
+- Homemade art: You know those little projects Baby brought home during their time in the program?
 Now is a great time to return that favor by leading Baby in your own project at home.
 Each child is unique, and Baby’s provider might like something as personal as an art project as a reminder of Baby’s personality.

 - Keep it going: Just because Baby is physically leaving their care doesn’t mean the relationship has to end on the spot.
 If you’re comfortable doing so, tell Baby’s provider you’d be happy to write a letter of recommendation or a referral, if one is needed in the future.
 If this is an especially close relationship you don’t want to lose, you can also offer to keep them updated on Baby’s progress over the years – pictures and updates are a nice reminder that you’re thinking of them.